Local imperfect feedback control in non-equilibrium biophysical systems enabled by thermodynamic constraints: Modeling non-equilibrium molecular processes with rate perturbations

 In many biological and physical systems, sustained external forcing keeps the system away from equilibrium.
-A central question is how the steady-state probabilities change as a function of an applied driving force \cite{owen2020universal, aslyamov2024nonequilibrium, fernandes2024topologically}.
+A central question is how the steady-state probabilities change as a function of various kinetic parameters and applied driving forces \cite{owen2020universal, owen2023size, aslyamov2024general, aslyamov2024nonequilibrium, aslyamov2025nonequilibrium,fernandes2024topologically, liang2024thermodynamic, harunari2024mutual}.
 Here we model systems as Markov jump processes over discrete sets of $N_\text{n}$ states.
-Transitions between states are Poisson processes, with the rate from state $j$ to state $i$ given by
+The state of the system is described by the probability vector $\mathbf{p}(t) \in \mathbb{R}^{N_\text{n}}$ which evolves according to $\dot{\mathbf{p}} = \mathbf{W}(\bl(t);\bt) \mathbf{p}$, where $\bl(t) \in \mathbb{R}^{D}$ represents a possibly time-dependent control vector (described below) and $\bt$ represents the default kinetic rates.
+Under the assumption of ergodicity, for a fixed $\bl$ the system relaxes to a unique steady state $\bp(\bl;\bt) = \lim_{t\to\infty} \mathbf{p}(t)$.
+Observables $C$ that are functions of the state, such as the weighted average occupancy of a set of nodes, can be computed as